Concatenated Matrix SVD: Compression Bounds, Incremental Approximation, and Error-Constrained Clustering: Algorithms

+\item otherwise reject the block for this cluster and leave it available for future clusters. \end{enumerate}

+\item Repeat until no further candidate can be added without violating the tolerance.
+Then initialize a new cluster from the remaining unassigned block with the largest Frobenius norm and continue until all blocks are assigned. \end{enumerate}

+\paragraph{Cost and scalability.} Each update operates only on small matrices of size proportional to $r$, independent of the cluster size.
+This makes the method particularly suitable for large-scale settings where forming the full concatenated matrix or tracking exact residual spectra is prohibitively expensive.

-Unlike Algorithms~\ref{alg:weyl-clustering} and~\ref{alg:residual-clustering}, this approximate method does not yield a formal worst-case bound on the true compression error.
-Nevertheless, our experiments in Section~\ref{sec:evaluation} show that the plug-in estimator $\widetilde{\mathcal{E}}_r(M_C)$ is sufficiently accurate to guide clustering decisions and achieves the most favorable trade-off between computational cost and compression quality in large-scale settings.
+\paragraph{Limitations.} Unlike Algorithms~\ref{alg:weyl-clustering} and \ref{alg:residual-clustering}, this approach does not provide a formal worst-case bound on the true compression error.
+The approximation relies on repeated truncation of the evolving subspace: directions that are weak when first observed may be discarded and later reappear with significant energy.
+As a result, the estimator may underestimate or overestimate the true error, and the outcome may depend on the order in which blocks are processed.
+Nevertheless, as demonstrated in Section~\ref{sec:evaluation}, the estimator is empirically accurate enough to guide clustering decisions and achieves the best trade-off between computational efficiency and compression quality in large-scale regimes.